Oibaf66/fbzx-wii/README_WIN.txt

 The wiimote pointer is emulated by the mouse pointer.

-FBZX Wii has two GUIs: one is derived from FBZX and the other one is Wii specific.
+FBZX Wii has two GUIs: one is derived from the original FBZX and the other one is Wii specific.

 *************
 FBZX WII Menu
 *************

-Menu key (it is the key near CTRL Rigth) or gamepad 7 key to access FBZX Wii menu.
+Menu key (it is the key near CTRL Rigth) or gamepad button 7 to access FBZX Wii menu.
 Left ALT key to toggle Full Screen.
 The virtual keyboard is accessed passing the mouse on the screen or through CTRL Rigth or gamepad button 6 (it depends on the auto virtual ketboard option).

 * In menu
-Gamepad pad or keyboard keys for menu navigation.
+Gamepad joystick or keyboard keys for menu navigation.
 Gamepad button 1 or Enter key to select.
-Gamepad button 1 button 2 or ESC key to step back.
+Gamepad button 2 or ESC key to step back.

 * In Game
-Gamepad pad for the yostick emulation.
+Gamepad joystick for the yostick emulation.
 Gamepad button 1 for fire.

-These are the associations between gamepad and Wii controllers keys:

-Gamepad -------- WII
-1 		Wiimote A Button
-2 		Wiimote B Button
-3 		Wiimote 1 Button
-4 		Wiimote 2 Button
-5 		Wiimote - Button
-6 		Wiimote + Button
-7 		Wiimote HOME Button
-8 		Nunchuck Z Button
-9 		Nunchuck C Button
+Gamepad button 5 for pause.
+Gamepad button 1-4 and 8-12 are configurable.

 ******************
 Original FBZX Menu